-So far we have read about in Chapter 7 is the whittling down of Gideon’s army to the Kosher 300 and with them proceeding to take out the Midianites.
+So far we have read about the whittling down of Gideon’s army to the Kosher 300 and with them proceeding to take out the Midianites.
 Where we pick up today we will find an interesting encounter before the great battle with the Midianites.
-Gideon is about to go to war, but first must see what odds he is up against with his homie Purah and hear a word from God through a stranger.
-Before we let the carriage go ahead of the horse, let’s read the text of Scripture for today’s study starting in verse 9 of Chapter 7:
+Gideon is about to go to war, but first must see what odds he is up against with my dude Purah and hear a word from God through a stranger.
+Let’s read the text of Scripture for today’s study starting in verse 9 of Chapter 7:

 “Now the same night it came about that the LORD said to him, “Arise, go down against the camp, for I have given it into your hands.
 But if you are afraid to go down, go with Purah your servant down to the camp, and you will hear what they say; and afterward your hands will be strengthened that you may go down against the camp.”
 So he went with Purah his servant down to the outposts of the army that was in the camp.
 Now the Midianites and the Amalekites and all the sons of the east were lying in the valley as numerous as locusts; and their camels were without number, as numerous as the sand on the seashore.
 When Gideon came, behold, a man was relating a dream to his friend.
 And he said, “Behold, I had a dream; a loaf of barley bread was tumbling into the camp of Midian, and it came to the tent and struck it so that it fell, and turned it upside down so that the tent lay flat.”
 His friend replied, “This is nothing less than the sword of Gideon the son of Joash, a man of Israel; God has given Midian and all the camp into his hand.”
 When Gideon heard the account of the dream and its interpretation, he bowed in worship.
 He returned to the camp of Israel and said, “Arise, for the LORD has given the camp of Midian into your hands.”
 He divided the 300 men into three companies, and he put trumpets and empty pitchers into the hands of all of them, with torches inside the pitchers.
 He said to them, “Look at me and do likewise.
 And behold, when I come to the outskirts of the camp, do as I do.
 “When I and all who are with me blow the trumpet, then you also blow the trumpets all around the camp and say, ‘For the LORD and for Gideon.’””
 (NASB Judges 7:9-18)

 Starting off, we find Gideon at night after the day when Gideon’s forces were divided into a mere 300 soldiers.
 God then reveals how powerful He is by showing His knowledge of Gideon’s heart, specifically the fear that encroaches it.
 The LORD tells Gideon that he is to go and take out the camp of the Midianites, yet at the same time offers an alternative way of approaching the Midianite camp down in the valley (v9-11a).
 One way to understand the two options is that Gideon could either a) immediately go down against the camp with his army of 300 soldiers or b) go with Purah his servant to the border of the camp to hear a word of confirmation, then gather his troops to go against the camp.
-How peculiar that God offers an alternative to someone and yet approves of both scenarios because of the certain specifics of their situation.
-Not very rare to see that happen in the Bible or in our time really.
+Basically, God offers an alternative to someone and yet approves of both actions.

-The only time I can think of a situation playing out like this is when God told my Mom that she could either marry my future Father or not marry him, but either way God would approve of her decision.
-As my Mother recalls the moment, God did not favor either option, but instead allowed my Mom to choose and whatever she chose, God was going to bless her decision.
-Well, I think we all know what she chose because I exist and no thanks to the both of my parents starting their marriage wisely by seeking God first.
-I believe every follower in Christ will one day come to such a decision from God, if they follow Him diligently like Gideon or my Mother did.
+The only time I can think of a situation playing out like this is when God told my Mom that she could either marry my Dad or not marry him, but either way God would approve of her decision.
+As my Mom recalls, God did not favor either option, but instead allowed my Mom the freedom to choose.
+Whatever she chose, God was going to bless her decision.

-Like in my Mother’s situation, we know from reading the text which option Gideon chose because in all respects he was very afraid.
-It’s Gideon’s most common trait since we started reading about him in Chapter 6.
+Like my Mom’s situation, we know from reading the text which option Gideon chose because he was afraid.
+It’s Gideon’s most common trait since we started reading about him.
 He’s a man of great fear, but will one day be known as a man of great faith.
 He’s about to go to war for the first time and has never fought a day in his life.
 To even begin to describe what Gideon must have been feeling or thinking in this moment is too hard to articulate as someone who has never faced the fires of war.

-Choosing the alternative option, Gideon goes down to the border of the Midianite camp with his servant Purah and comes upon two men discussing a dream that one of them had.
+Choosing the alternative option, Gideon goes down to the border of the Midianite camp with his servant Purah and finds two men discussing a dream that one of them had.
 Just a side note, the name Purah is very similar to the English word “purity” and means “bough” like the central branch of a tree.
 Some biblical scholars say that Purah was most likely Gideon’s armor-bearer as he is referred to as a servant, which an armor-bearer was a type of servant during battle.
-When the two arrive at the extremity of the battle array, they stumble upon an army innumerable in size and appeared like a blanket of “locusts” in the valley below (v12).
+When the two arrive at the edge of the battlefield, they stumble upon an army innumerable in size and appeared like a blanket of “locusts” in the valley below (v12).

 It must have been humbling to see such a site of human power.
-Numbers are always impressive, no matter what it is that the numbers signify: a yearly-salary, a sports car’s horsepower, Zydrunas Savickas’ log press.
+Numbers are always impressive, no matter what it is that the numbers signify: a yearly-salary, a sports car’s horsepower, Big Z’s world record log press.
 It doesn’t matter.
-To us mortals, numbers are impressive because they always represent some sort of power, which can lead to pride to those who have that power.
-Which is why God dwindled down Gideon’s army, so they knew they could only win with God on their side, not from their own numbers.
+To us, numbers are impressive because they always represent power, which leads to pride.

-As this immense enemy camp looms over Gideon’s heart and fears, he and Purah find two other men by the edge of the enemy camp as one of them is “relating a dream to his friend.”
+As this immense enemy camp looms over Gideon, he and Purah find two other men by the edge of the enemy camp as one of them is “relating a dream to his friend.”
 The dream is told as the following:

 “Behold, I had a dream; a loaf of barley bread was tumbling into the camp of Midian, and it came to the tent and struck it so that it fell, and turned it upside down so that the tent lay flat.”
 (NASB Judges 7:13b)

-Then once the dream had been proclaimed in the presence of Gideon, Purah, and the interpreter, the latter man responds with an interpretation that declares some very important truths.
-Let’s see the interpretation in its entirety before dissecting it:
+Then once the dream had been proclaimed in the presence of Gideon, Purah, and the interpreter, the latter man responds with an interpretation that reveals some very important truths.
+Let’s see the interpretation before dissecting it:

 “This is nothing less than the sword of Gideon the son of Joash, a man of Israel; God has given Midian and all the camp into his hand.”
 (NASB Judges 7:14b)

-Now, the dream and explaining the interpretation.
 In the dream of the first man there is a loaf of barley bread representing Gideon and his army.
-For you safe-space, triggered, millennials out there a loaf of bread is like a Twinkie, but made from real food and stuff.
 The loaf of bread may also signify how the Midianites were known for taking the Israelites resources, only to have it literally come back on their heads.
 Boy, this is a matter of loaf and death.
-Sorry, the-uh tumbling into the Midianite tent and turning it upside down symbolizes the victory that God has promised to Gideon.
+The tumbling into the Midianite tent and turning it upside down symbolizes the victory that God has promised to Gideon.
 Thus, Gideon’s fears were finally squashed as he hears the final confirmation that God will deliver the Amalekites and the Midianites into Israel’s hands.